 All fire safety measures listed on the annual fire safety statement and fire safety schedule including egress paths and exits must be maintained at all times even when the building becomes vacant.

-A fire safety schedule will be issued with the Construction Certificate listing the essential fire safety measures that are to be installed in the building.
+A fire safety schedule will be issued with the Construction Certificate or Complying Development Certificate listing the essential fire safety measures that are to be installed in the building.
 A fire safety certificate must be submitted prior to the issue of an Occupation Certificate.
 This certifies that each of the specified essential fire safety measures are capable of operating to the performance listed in the fire safety schedule.
 Subsequently, annual fire safety statements must then be submitted to Council and Fire and Rescue NSW as well as prominently displayed within the building every year.

 Old buildings and buildings built before current Building Code of Australia standards are not exempt from fire safety requirements, and it is the obligation of the owner to ensure that sufficient fire safety measures are in place.